-Where to Commence with Planning for an International Move from Tulsa02/28/2018Getting ready for a move can be crazy enough when you're moving across the city or to another state--but planning for an international move from Tulsa can take your anxiety to the next level!
-Luckily, if an international move is in your future, a little planning and forethought can go a long way in ensuring a seamless relocation in your move from Tulsa.
-Questioning what to do first?
-We have got a few suggestions to help you commence.
+Where to Commence with Planning for an International Move from Tulsa02/28/2018Getting ready for a move can be crazy enough when you're moving across the city or to another state--but planning for an international move from Tulsa can take your stress to the next level!
+Luckily, if an international move is in your future, some planning and forethought can go a long way in ensuring a seamless relocation in your move from Tulsa.
+Need help?
+We have got a few suggestions to help you begin.
 Research Documentation Requirements One of the more arduous and likely time-consuming aspects of planning an international move is investigating all of the documentation that will be needed.
-You'll need to figure out, for instance, whether you will need a passport, a visa, or another type of documentation to legally relocate.
-Keep in mind that applying and getting approved for a passport or visa can take more than a couple weeks, so this is not something you'll want to put on the back burner.
-As soon as you've reached your destination, you will want to have previously done your homework on the steps you will need to take in order to obtain a driver's license, legal identification, or other vital documentation sooner rather than later.
-Pare Down Your Possessions in Tulsa Shipping your things from point A to point B is commonly the most adept (and economical) choice when it comes to an international move.
+You'll need to figure out, for example, whether you will need a passport, a visa, or another type of documentation to legally relocate.
+Remember that applying and getting approved for a passport or visa can take more than a couple weeks, so this is not something you'll want to put on the back burner.
+As soon as you've reached your destination, you will want to have previously done your homework on the steps you will need to take in order to get a driver's license, legal identification, or other vital documentation sooner rather than later.
+Pare Down Your Possessions in Tulsa Shipping your things from here to there is commonly the most adept (and economical) choice when it comes to an international move.
 Likewise, as you might imagine, international shipping of big items (such as furniture) is not inexpensive.
 This is why it is recommended to downsize your possessions as much as possible prior to setting out on your international move.
 One viable option to ponder in the months or weeks ahead of your move is having a garage sale to get rid of some of the items you don't plan on moving with you.
 This can be a great way to acquire some extra cash (which can be used to offset those international shipping costs) and scale down the total amount of "stuff" you will need to have moved.
 Obviously, if you plan on your international move not being permanent, you might also want to consider putting some of your possessions into storage until you return to Tulsa.
 Consult with a Financial Advisor Taxes may be the last thing on your mind when you are planning an international move, but listen up.
 Your tax circumstances will unquestionably become more complex when you move across borders; there's really no avoiding it, so the best thing you can do is to plan ahead by consulting with a tax or financial counselor ahead of your move.
 He or she will be able to aid you in figuring out crucial elements of your new-found tax scenario, such as where your fiscal residency will be and what special actions you might need to take when it comes time to file your taxes for the current year.
 Set up Your Moving Services Last but not least, don't forget to schedule your international moving services as far in advance as possible.
 Setting up an in-home estimate is the preferred way to get an accurate quote for your international move while also making sure you include the specific services (packing, shipping, delivery, unpacking, etc.) that you need.
 Planning an international move from Tulsa can be thrilling, but it can also be a bit of a logistical mess--so make sure you plan in advance and find the best mover to trust with all your relocation needs!